 1C-3.
 Ensuring Families are not Separated.

 NOFO Section VII.B.1.c.

 Select yes or no in the chart below to indicate how your CoC ensures emergency shelter, transitional housing, and permanent housing (PSH and RRH) do not deny admission or separate family members regardless of each family member's self-reported sexual orientation and gender identity:

-1. Conducted mandatory training for all CoC- and ESG-funded service providers to ensure families are not separated.
-No 2.
-Conducted optional training for all CoC- and ESG-funded service providers to ensure families are not separated.
-Yes 3.
+Conducted mandatory training for all CoC- and ESG-funded service providers to ensure families are not separated.
+No Conducted optional training for all CoC- and ESG-funded service providers to ensure families are not separated.
+Yes Worked with ESG recipient(s) to adopt uniform anti-discrimination policies for all subrecipients.
+Yes Worked with ESG recipient(s) to identify both CoC- and ESG-funded facilities within your CoC's geographic area that might be out of compliance and took steps to work directly with those facilities to bring them into compliance.
+Yes Sought assistance from HUD by submitting AAQs or requesting technical assistance to resolve noncompliance of service providers.
+No Other. (limit 150 characters) Conducted optional training for all CoC- and ESG-funded service providers to ensure families are not separated.
 Worked with ESG recipient(s) to adopt uniform anti-discrimination policies for all subrecipients.
-Yes 4.
 Worked with ESG recipient(s) to identify both CoC- and ESG-funded facilities within your CoC's geographic area that might be out of compliance and took steps to work directly with those facilities to bring them into compliance.
-Yes 5.
-Sought assistance from HUD by submitting AAQs or requesting technical assistance to resolve noncompliance of service providers.
-No 6.
-Other. (limit 150 characters)
+Sought assistance from HUD by submitting AAQs or requesting technical assistance to resolve

 1C-4.
 CoC Collaboration Related to Children and Youth-SEAs, LEAs, School Districts.

 NOFO Section VII.B.1.d.